The Legend of Kage 2

-The Legend of Kage 2 (影之伝説, Kage no Densetsu 2) is a Japanese action-adventure game developed by Lancarse for the Nintendo DS, and published by Taito in 2008.
+The Legend of Kage 2 (影之伝説 -THE LEGEND OF KAGE 2-, Kage no Densetsu -THE LEGEND OF KAGE 2-) is a Japanese action-adventure game developed by Lancarse for the Nintendo DS, and published by Taito in 2008.
 Taito's parent company, Square Enix, published a North American localization of the game later that year.
 The Legend of Kage 2 is the sequel to The Legend of Kage (1985), an arcade game developed and distributed by Taito.

 Plot

-The player takes control of: either Kage, the ninja from the first game (armed with a katana and shuriken); or Chihoiro, a kunoichi from Iga raised by Hanzo Hattori (armed with a kusarigama).
+The player takes control of: either Kage, the ninja from the first game (armed with a katana and shuriken); or Chihiro, a kunoichi from Iga raised by Hanzo Hattori (armed with a kusarigama).
 Both are loyal to the shogun Ieyasu Tokugawa.
 Their mission is to rescue Tokugawa's daughter, Princess Kirihime; she has been kidnapped by the demonic warlord Yoshiro Kuyigusa and his aide-de-camp, the rogue samurai Yukinosuke Riko, in an attempt to overthrow the Tokugawa shogunate.

 Gameplay

-Kage and Chihoiro each have a personal story and 17 different ninjutsu techniques to master.
+Kage and Chihiro each have a personal story and 17 different ninjutsu techniques to master.
 They have skills such as abilities to climb vertical cliffs, hanging from ceilings, and blocking enemy attacks with the sword (which could also be done in the original game).
 The game introduces ninpo skills such as Bunshin no Jutsu, a technique that creates deadly duplicates of the player.
 Mastering ninjutsu enables players to launch powerful elemental attacks and summon monsters.